QuentinFelten/TypescriptProject/README.md

 - [ ] Did you build or use an authorisation framework, making the authorisation widely used in your code base? **[1 point]**

-  > How did you achieve this?
+  > Worked on authorisation using Passport but did not have the time to implement it properly.

 - [ ] Do you have any way to ensure authorisation is checked on every endpoint? **[1 point]**
   > It is pretty easy to forget authorising some action.